As a professional in the education industry for over 10 years, I believe knowledge should be made available to all willing students.

 How to Write a Persuasive Essay

-A persuasive essay or article is one that you provide a view or opinion on a subject matter, and you are trying to get the reader or the essay marker to agree with you.
-You are trying to persuade them into your way of thinking which can be easily done by having a well laid out essay with strong arguments.
-In addition, by providing counter arguments, it shows the reader and the marker that you have also thought about the flaws and any possible weaknesses in your pro-arguments.
+A persuasive essay/article provides a view or opinion on a given subject matter in an attempt to convince the reader of the essay to agree with you.
+You are trying to persuade them to your way of thinking, which can be easily done if you have a well-laid-out essay with strong arguments.
+In addition, providing counterarguments shows the reader that you have already thought about the flaws and any possible weaknesses in your arguments

 Persuasive essays are made to try to persuade your readers to agree with you.
 However, as the reader or essay marker is reading what you have to say, it is human nature to come up with problems to your arguments.

-Thesis statement: The Government should allow refugees to live in our country if they risked their life trying to get here and have nowhere else to go.
+Thesis statement: The Government should allow refugees to live in our country if they risked their lives trying to get here and have nowhere else to go.

-Your Argument: It is the humane and ethical thing to do.
+Your Argument: It is a humane and ethical thing to do.
 It could also make the country look more friendly and respected by other countries.

-Counter Argument: However, this could also make the country look weak.
+Counterargument: However, this could also make the country look weak.
 Allowing excess illegal immigrants in would have plenty of problems with immigration law and is not fair for other countless thousands of immigrants that have unsuccessfully applied even though they went through the suggested legal process.
-Would this encourage those people to forcibly risk their life to immigrant instead?
+Would this encourage those people to forcibly risk their life to immigrate instead?

-As you can see, providing a counter argument to your own argument can further help persuade the marker into your goal because they will understand that you have also thought and solved many of the possible problems that could arise from your suggested solutions.
+As you can see, providing a counterargument to your own argument can further help persuade the grader toward your goal because they will understand that you have also thought and solved many of the possible problems that could arise from your suggested solutions.

 Persuasive Essay Examples for Middle School

-Persuasive essays for middle school level can draw upon many of the issues sen through middle school.
-Think about the average middle schooler and what controversial issues might he have?
-The most relevant topics generally revolve around the issue of friends in school, respect or love as you experience a heartbreak for the first time, or possibly topics on bullying.
+Persuasive essays at the middle school level can draw upon many of the issues seen through middle school.
+Think about the average middle schooler: what controversial issues might they have?

-By choosing these relevant topics to your environment and age group, it is much easier to draw upon your own experience, or experience of friends in order to write an excellent persuasive essay.
+By choosing these relevant topics for your environment and age group, it is much easier to draw upon your own experience or the experience of friends in order to write an excellent persuasive essay.

-An example of a persuasive essay for middle school level would be:
+An example of a persuasive essay for the middle school level would be:

 Your argument and opinion: Bullies should be ALL punished and kicked out of school.

-Opposing Argument: By kicking them out of school instead of helping and directing them towards the right path, they will keep getting worse until it's too late.
-This will simply shift the problem from bullying within the school, to bullying outside the school too.
+Opposing Argument: By kicking them out of school instead of helping and directing them toward the right path, they will keep getting worse until it's too late.
+This will simply shift the problem from bullying within the school to bullying outside the school too.

 Persuasive Essay Examples For High School

-Writing a persuasive essays for high school will demand a much higher level of quality and topic.
-This demands a much more ethical related topic that doesn't exactly have a right or wrong answer.
-Look in newspapers for controversial topics that is hard to take sides on.
+Writing a persuasive essay for high school will demand a much higher level of quality and topic.
+This demands a much more ethical-related topic that doesn't exactly have a right or wrong answer.
+Look in newspapers for controversial topics that are hard to take sides on.
 The most successful persuasive essays in high schools are ones that can make the reader and essay marker feel your passion and allow them to think about the topic themselves.
-Topics like this could include areas revolving around abortion, racism, or ethical topics such as euthanasia, the purpose killing of someone to end their pain.
+Topics like this could include areas revolving around abortion, racism, or ethical topics such as euthanasia, and the purpose killing of someone to end their pain.

-An example of a high school level persuasive essay could look like:
+An example of a high school-level persuasive essay could look like this:

 Thesis statement: Euthanasia should be allowed

-Argument : Ending a love one's life in order to ease their pain should be allowed if the patient had consented.
+Argument: Ending a loved one's life in order to ease their pain should be allowed if the patient had consented.

-It's clear that the level of arguments and topics have become a lot harder at high school level.
-But by providing a well laid out argument and evidence of counter arguments and the possible issues that will arise, you will be sure to impress any essay marker or reader.
+It's clear that the level of arguments and topics has become a lot harder at the high school level.
+But by providing a well-laid-out argument and evidence of counterarguments and the possible issues that will arise, you will be sure to impress any essay marker or reader.